What is Batoning Wood?

 How Big Should The Blade Be?

 The blade (not including the handle) should be at least 7 inches.
-Small logs or firewood is generally ~5 inches in diameter, so your blade needs to be long enough to extend a few inches more than the diameter of the wood.
+Small logs or firewood are generally ~5 inches in diameter, so your blade needs to be long enough to extend a few inches more than the diameter of the wood.

 The longer the blade, the easier it will be to split the wood or log as longer knives have the benefit of using leverage and can act as a lever for splitting.